ktekinay/XsEdit/README.md

 1.1 (____, 2015)

 - Emulated methods, functions, and properties will show a message if used in a script that's run within XsEdit.
+- Fixed bug in CustomEditField that munged the test when pasting multiple lines at once.
+- Added additional keywords.